technofocus-pte/fbricadmingovpdepth/Lab Guides/Lab 5/lab 5 - Integrating Microsoft Fabric with Microsoft Purview.md

 ## Task 3 - Create an active Microsoft Purview account

+1. Search for **Subscriptions** in the search bar.
+Select **Subscriptions**

+2. Select your **Azure Pass - Subscriptions**.

+3. Search for Resource Providers in the search box on the left navigation pane.

+4. Select **Resource Providers** under **Settings** from the options that you see.

+5. Enter `Microsoft.Storage` and select **Register**.
+Wait for a minute for it to be registered.

+6. Refresh the page until you see the resource provider is registered.

-1. Open a browser, sign-in to the ```https://portal.azure.com/``` with your Office 365 credentials.
+7. Open a browser, sign-in to the ```https://portal.azure.com/``` with your Office 365 credentials.

-2. Search for **Microsoft Purview** in the Azure portal.
+8. Search for **Microsoft Purview** in the Azure portal.

     ![](./media/image13.png)

-3. Select **Create** to create a new Microsoft Purview account.
+9. Select **Create** to create a new Microsoft Purview account.

     ![](./media/image14.png)

-4. Enter the below details
+10. Enter the below details

     1. Subscription – Your azure subscription